Kuf (also spelled qoph) is the nineteenth letter of the Hebrew alphabet

 The name kuf in Hebrew means monkey.
 What is a monkey?
 A mimic, as in the well-known adage: “Monkey see, monkey do.”
 The letter kuf is also a mimic.
 It imitates the letter hei.
 It is the kuf’s extended left leg and the reish for its head that create the difference between life (hei) and death.

-The word shitim (acacia) in Hebrew means shtus, folly.
-It states in the Talmud that one does not sin unless a spirit of folly has entered him.7 In other words, a Jew by nature neither wants nor can sever his relationship with G‑d.
-It is only the spirit of folly that makes him do so.
+The word shitim (acacia) in Hebrew means shtut, folly.
+The Talmud teaches that one does not sin unless a spirit of folly has entered the person.6 In other words, a Jew by nature neither wants to nor can sever his or her relationship with G‑d.
+It is only the spirit of folly that makes one do so.
 Such a person may say, “Who cares about a bunch of silly rules?
-What does G‑d care if I light Shabbos candles or not?
+What does G‑d care if I light Shabbat candles or not?
 What difference does it make if I keep kosher or put on tefillin?
-It has no bearing on my life.”
+It has no bearing on my life!”
 Due to this irrational way of thinking, a person will come to sin.

 The antithesis of irrational thinking which leads to sin is suprarational thinking which can lead to great and praiseworthy accomplishments.
-As the Talmud8 relates, there was once a Sage, Reb Shmuel bar Rav Yitzchak, who would juggle three myrtle branches before a bride to perform the mitzvah of bringing joy to a bride and groom.
-The other Sages made fun of him.
+The Talmud7 tells of a sage, Reb Shmuel bar Rav Yitzchak, who would juggle three myrtle branches before a bride to perform the mitzvah of bringing joy to a bride and groom.
+The other sages made fun of him.
 “How can you do such a thing?
-You’re a holy Sage.
+You’re a holy sage.
 You embarrass us.”
-When this great Sage died, a pillar of fire shot from his grave all the way to Heaven.
+When this great sage died, a pillar of fire shot from his grave all the way to Heaven.
 His colleagues concluded that he merited this bolt of light due to his “folly in the realm of holiness.”

-The same concept holds true with regard to the Mishkan.
+The same concept holds true with regard to the Tabernacle.
 The folly of this world must be transformed into a folly that is suprarational.
-One must be willing to serve G‑d beyond his comfort zone and rationality.
+One must be willing to serve G‑d beyond one’s comfort zone and rationality.

 This is reflected in the transposition of the letters of sheker, שקר, into the word keresh, קרש.
 By acting against the currents of the world’s standards and devoting oneself to purifying the material world, one transforms falsehood (sheker) into the upright beams of acacia wood (keresh) that form the Sanctuary.
 Through this, one brings G‑dliness down from the heavens and fashions a home for G‑d here on earth.